Oktobrfest/metrc_migrate/README.md

-# metrc
+# metrc- ﻿Metrc Track-and-Trace API Integration Module

-Use the metrc_migrate module instead of the views module.
+Use the metrc_migrate sub-module instead of the views module.

 ### metrc migrate module